-UK screen companies can apply for Business Development funding and Co-production funding in subsequent months.
+UK screen companies can apply for International Business Development funding and International Co-production funding in subsequent months.

-- International Distribution – strand opens 28 April 2021
+- International Distribution – strand currently open for applications

-- Business Development – strand opens May 2021
+- International Business Development – strand currently open for applications

 This page will be updated with links to apply to each of the strands as they open.